mnmlstme/unbundled/src/blog/05_patterns/itinerary.md

 And because those semantics are specific to our application, Blazing Travels, I've put a prefix of `blz-` on each of the tag names.
-This way, there is no ambiguity, either with standard HTML tags—which are guaranteed to never include a hyphen—or the information architecture of some other project.
+This way, there is no ambiguity, either with standard HTML tags—which are guaranteed to never include a hyphen—or custom elements in other projects.

-Try loading this markup into a browser, and you will just see the place names.
+Try loading this markup into a browser, and you will just see the text in the three `<span>` elements and the three links, all one one line.
 If you inspect the page in Developer Tools, though, you will see the element hierarchy.
 For any element with an unrecognized tag name, the browser just displays its contents.
-Since the `<blz-place>` elements contain text—which the browser is able to present—that text is displayed.
+That's why only the `<span>` elements and `<a>` elements are displayed.

 If you want to do anything else—you need to _register_ the tag name as a custom element.
 And that must be done using Javascript.